awslabs/snapchange/examples/01_getpid/README.md

 virtual address.
 This page table can be found in the `CR3` register in `./snapshot/fuzzvm.qemuregs`.

-The other useful setting to set is when to trigger a reset of the fuzz case. `snapchange` calls these `reset breakpoints`.
+The other useful setting to set is when to trigger a reset of the fuzz case. `snapchange` calls these "reset breakpoints".
 In this target, if we ever return from the `main` function, we know the fuzz case is finished and we want to start a different fuzz case.
 Using the `translate` function, we can find the address of the `ret` from `main`.